-netdir_options() interfaces to transport-specific capabilities (such as the broadcast address and reserved port facilities of TCP and UDP). nconf specifies a transport. option specifies the transport-specific action to take. fd may or may not be used depending upon the value of option.
+netdir_options() interfaces to transport-specific capabilities (such as the broadcast address and reserved port facilities of TCP and UDP). nconf specifies a transport. option specifies the transport-specific action to take. fd might or might not be used depending upon the value of option.
 The fourth argument points to operation-specific data.